-The final category of awards for the evening was the Lifetime Achievement Award honouring individuals who have made outstanding achievements and contributed enduring legacies to Canada's plastics industry.
+The last category of awards is the Lifetime Achievement Award honouring individuals who have made outstanding achievements and contributed enduring legacies to Canada's plastics industry.

 CPIA would like to congratulate all the award winners and commend them for their contributions to the plastics industry.

-The awards were presented at CPIA's Plastics Industry Leadership Awards Celebration on June 19, 2014 at the Holiday Inn, Toronto International Airport, in Toronto, Ontario.
+The awards were presented at CPIA's Plastics Industry Leadership Awards Celebration on June 15, 2015 at the Sheraton Airport Hotel & Conference Centre in Toronto, Ontario.